kharyal/gradient-evolution/README.md

 We rediscovered the idea of gradient based evolution presented in **Nature-Inspired Algorithms for Optimisation by Thomas Weise, Michael Zapf, Raymond Chiong, Antonio J. Nebro, Raymond Chiong** in the chapter **The Evolutionary-Gradient-Search Procedure in Theory and Practice**.
 The basic motivation is to improve each step of the evolution by approximating the gradients using some function (black box) calls.
 We also show that this idea works better for many experiments we have done.

-For the theory and basic algorithm, please refer to [algorithm.pdf](algorithm.pdf) A very rough proof is available in the [proof.xopp](proof.xopp) file.
+For the theory and basic algorithm, please refer to [algorithm.pdf](algorithm.pdf) A very rough proof for loacal convergence is available in the [proof.xopp](proof.xopp) file.
 We are planning to upload a more formal proof in the future.

 ### Results on some OpenAI problems